 Our work addresses how competition works across the public sector as a whole, but we will also look at individual public markets.

-The work is organised around four main themes; click on the links below to find out more.
+Our work on public markets is organised around four main themes; see the work areas below to find out more.